thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20180214

+Ok, now I am removing all the subscriptions of a client if it goes away (ie. a `DISCONNECT` or otherwise) and when it sends a `UNSSUBSCRIBE`.
+When I now test with jMeter I can run with 16 threads for 100 iterations with out a problem and that is over 1600 messages. woohooo.
+Next probably I need to add some spec to this project.
+And find the code I wrote for the wildcards.

 ## 20180213

 Ok, now I can run jMeter with 4 threads and I think the next problem is that is a client goes away and it has subscribed to a topic, that subscription remains, so need away to cancel that and that means not just taking care of `UNSUBSCRIBE` or a `DISCONNECT` but also when the client goes AWOL.